 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002, and in line with statutory guidance: 'Working Together to Safeguard Children' 2018, Revised Safeguarding Statutory Guidance 'Framework for the Assessment of Children in Need and their Families' 2000, 'What to do if You are Worried a Child is Being Abused' 2015.
-Education and Training (Welfare of Children) Act 2021 - Covers 16-19 academies and further education apprenticeships and technical education.

-The policy also reflects, both statutory guidance 'Keeping Children Safe in Education' 2021 (KCSIE), and Surrey Safeguarding Children Partnership (SSCP) Procedures.
+The policy also reflects, both statutory guidance 'Keeping Children Safe in Education' 2022 (KCSIE), and Surrey Safeguarding Children Partnership (SSCP) Procedures.